alespotocnik/console-slot-machine/README.md

 # console-slot-machine
-A slot machine implementation with console autoplay test.
+A slot machine implementation in GO with console autoplay test.